(Redirected from Randy Johnson (johnsra05))

 Facing the New York Yankees, who were heavily favored by the media in the wake of the tragedy of September 11, Johnson was at his best: he pitched a complete game shutout in Game 2, started and won Game 6 when he gave up 2 runs in 7 innings in a 15-2 win, then in a thrilling Game 7 the next day, came on in the 8th to end a Yankees threat and pitched a perfect 9th inning, after which the D-Backs rallied from a run down to win the game, 3-2, giving Johnson his third victory of the Series and a share of the Series' MVP title alongside Schilling.

 Johnson stayed with Arizona and continued to pitch well, going 24-5 in 2002 to earn his fourth consecutive Cy Young Award, but his team was swept by the Cardinals in the NLDS, as Johnson lost his one start.
 Bothered by injuries, he fell to 6-8 in 2003, then pitched very well for an awful team in 2004, ending with a record of 16-14 in spite of a 2.60 ERA and 290 strikeouts.
 That season, he threw a perfect game on May 18th against the Atlanta Braves.
 He became the oldest pitcher to ever throw a perfect game.
-He is also the oldest player ever to hit his first home run (at 40 years and 9 days), accomplishing the feat in 2003.
+He was also the oldest player ever to hit his first home run (at 40 years and 9 days), accomplishing the feat in 2003, but has since been topped by Bartolo Colon, who was almost 43 when he went deep for the first time of his career.
 After the 2004 season, with Arizona in a rebuilding mode, he was traded to the New York Yankees.

 He pitched well in two seasons in pinstripes, going 17-8 and 17-11 in 2005 and 2006 respectively, but was still considered a disappointment as the Bronx Bombers failed to return to the World Series and he personally failed to record a win in the postseason (running his lifetime postseason record to 7-9, 5 of the wins having come in 2001).
 The fact that his ERA reached an even 5.00 that second year also wore out his welcome in New York, and in 2007 he returned to Arizona, where he was 4-3 in 10 starts as he was bothered by back problems.
 His career appeared over, but he did pitch well when healthy, and returned for another season in 2008, pitching effectively, going 11-10, 3.91.
 At the end of the season, he was only five wins away from the magic figure of 300, and he was second on the all-time list in strikeouts.
 It was expected he would return to Arizona for a last season, but instead he signed as a free agent with the San Francisco Giants for the 2009 season.